Inverse problem: Numerical solution of the optimization problem

 Some inverse problems have a very simple solution, for instance, when one has a set of unisolvent functions, meaning a set of $n$ functions such that evaluating them at $n$ distinct points yields a set of linearly independent vectors.
 This means that given a linear combination of these functions, the coefficients can be computed by arranging the vectors as the columns of a matrix and then inverting this matrix.
 The simplest example of unisolvent functions is polynomials constructed, using the unisolvence theorem, so as to be unisolvent.
 Concretely, this is done by inverting the Vandermonde matrix.
-But this a very specific situation.
+But this is a very specific situation.

 In general, the solution of an inverse problem requires sophisticated optimization algorithms.
 When the model is described by a large number of parameters (the number of unknowns involved in some diffraction tomography applications can reach one billion), solving the linear system associated with the normal equations can be cumbersome.
 The numerical method to be used for solving the optimization problem depends in particular on the cost required for computing the solution $F p$ of the forward problem.
 Once chosen the appropriate algorithm for solving the forward problem (a straightforward matrix-vector multiplication may be not adequate when matrix $F$ is huge), the appropriate algorithm for carrying out the minimization can be found in textbooks dealing with numerical methods for the solution of linear systems and for the minimization of quadratic functions (see for instance Ciarlet or Nocedal).

 Also, the user may wish to add physical constraints to the models: In this case, they have to be familiar with constrained optimization methods, a subject in itself.
 In all cases, computing the gradient of the objective function often is a key element for the solution of the optimization problem.
 As mentioned above, information about the spatial distribution of a distributed parameter can be introduced through the parametrization.
 One can also think of adapting this parametrization during the optimization.